-By June of the first year, students will have received formal instruction in ALL ROUTINE EXAMS other than cranium.
-Special Procedure Exams will not be covered until the Spring semester of their 2nd year; therefore, students may only observe, but not participate with the special procedure exams until they have been covered in the Spring RTEC 255 lecture course.
+By end the second full semester of the first year, students will have received formal instruction in ALL ROUTINE EXAMS other than cranium.
+Special Procedure Exams will not be covered until the 2nd year; therefore, students may only observe, but not participate with the special procedure exams until they have been covered in the RTEC 255 lecture course.
 (Ex: Myelogram, Lumbar puncture, Arthrogram, Hysterosalpingogram, and observing CT studies)